DanielHjelm/ReindeerLichens/images_api/README.md

 # Images API

-This directory contains all the code used for the API to communicate with the MongoDB database.
+This directory contains all the code for the Images API which communicates with the MongoDB database.

 ## Install dependencies
 ```bash